-"That sense of competition is high, and that pressure is particularly for international students."
+"That sense of competition is high, and that pressure is particularly high for international students."

-"I've noticed with our Malaysian students, because of the pressures they're under, where they need to get her to proceed to progress.
+"I've noticed with our Malaysian students, because of the pressures they're under, where they need to get to or proceed to, in order to progress.
 Some of my personal tutees in that category have got very upset about a mark, or maybe a penalty because of a late submission over the deadline or something like that."